-The SECURE Act adds useful information, but only if you can understand it.
+The SECURE Act offers useful information, but only if you can understand it.

 If you’re an American worker who hasn’t been living under a rock since you started earning a paycheck, you know that saving for retirement is crucial, but is much more challenging compared to participating in a defined benefit pension like those enjoyed by our grandparents’ generation.